SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jmx-opentelemetry.md

 ### Step 2: Configure integration

-In this step we will be configuring the yaml required for JMX Collection.
+In this step, we'll configure the yaml required for JMX Collection.

 Below is the input required: